fadel-asideh/DotNet-Security-Focused/SECURITY-TASKS.md

 ### 🛡 Security Focus
 Prevent malformed data and malicious payloads from propagating beyond the API boundary.

+### 🛠 Implementation
+- `Models/AuthModels.cs` — Data Annotations on `RegisterRequest`/`LoginRequest` (`[Required]`, `[EmailAddress]`, `[MinLength]`/`[MaxLength]`), auto-enforced pre-action by `[ApiController]`'s built-in model-state validation
+- `RegisterRequest.ConfirmPassword` added specifically to exercise a cross-field rule
+- `Validators/RegisterRequestValidator.cs` — FluentValidation rules for `ConfirmPassword == Password` and a non-empty `Roles` array
+- `Controllers/AuthController.cs` — `_registerValidator.ValidateAsync(request)` called explicitly at the top of `Register`, before the existing role-existence checks (manual invocation, not a global filter)
+- `DotNetSecurityFocused.Tests/Tests/ValidationTests.cs` — 5 new tests covering missing email, too-short password, mismatched confirm password, empty roles array, and a valid-request regression check

+### 📖 Outcome
+Invalid or malformed registration requests are rejected with 400 Bad Request before reaching role-assignment/user-creation logic.
+Data Annotation failures are caught automatically by the framework; FluentValidation catches the cross-field/collection rules that annotations can't express — verified by 5 new tests (30 total passing across the project).

+---

+## Task 4: Secure Secrets Management

+**Status:** Planned

+### 🎯 Objective
+Decouple sensitive credentials from the source code and version control.

+### 🛡 Security Focus
+Prevent accidental credential exposure in public repositories and commit history.

 ### 🛠 Implementation Plan
-- Apply Data Annotations (`[Required]`, `[StringLength]`, `[Range]`, etc.) to request DTOs
-- Implement FluentValidation for complex, cross-field, or conditional validation scenarios
-- Add an integration test that submits invalid data and asserts a 400 Bad Request response
+- Configure the .NET Secret Manager (`dotnet user-secrets`) for local development
+- Verify that `appsettings.json` contains no production keys, connection strings, or secrets
+- Add `appsettings.Development.json` and confirm it is listed in `.gitignore`

 ### 📖 Expected Outcome
-Invalid or malformed requests are rejected at the controller boundary with 400 Bad Request and a clear validation error response, never reaching the service layer.
+No secrets are committed to the repository.
+Local development reads credentials from the Secret Manager, and production reads them from the environment or a secrets vault.